generous-folks/react-retro-workshop/README.md

 ## Dependencies

-To gain time, a boilerplate with tools and dependencies in place will be given:
+To gain time, some tools and dependencies are already in place :

 - react
 - prop-types